iffy/generalconference/data/eng/1977-04/006-statistical-report-1976/text.md

 Names cleared in 1976 for temple ordinances

-The Genealogical Department is acquiring records in 35 countries, using 80 microfilm careras and five oral interviewers.
-During 1976 microfilm holdings increased by 4.5 percent to a total of 910,661 100-foot rolls equivalent to 4,334,559 volumes of 300 pages each.
+The Genealogical Department is acquiring records in 35 countries, using 80 microfilm careras and five oral interviewers.During 1976 microfilm holdings increased by 4.5 percent to a total of 910,661 100-foot rolls equivalent to 4,334,559 volumes of 300 pages each.